Inferring stochastic low-rank recurrent neural networks from neural data: Empirical Results

 \subsection{RNNs recover ground truth dynamics in student-teacher setups}

 We validated our method using several student-teacher setups (Fig.~\ref{fig:1}; additional statistics in Fig.~S\ref{fig:S_pw}).
 We first trained a `teacher' RNN, with the weight matrix constrained to rank 2, to oscillate.
-We then simulated multiple trajectories with a high level of stochasticity in the latent dynamics (Fig.~\ref{fig:1}\textbf{a}, top left) and additional additive Gaussian observation noise (Fig.~\ref{fig:1}\textbf{b}, top left) on the observed neuron activity ($\mathbf{y}_i \sim \mathcal{N}(\mathbf{x}_i, \sigma_y$), with $\mathbf{x}=\mathbf{Mz}$).
-A second `student' RNN was then fit to the data drawn from the teacher, and both recovered the true latent dynamical system, as well as the right level of stochasticity (Fig.~\ref{fig:1}\textbf{a}, bottom).
+We then simulated multiple trajectories with a high level of stochasticity in the latent dynamics (Fig.~\ref{fig:1}\textbf{a}, top left) and additional additive Gaussian observation noise (Fig.~\ref{fig:1}\textbf{a}, top right) on the observed neuron activity ($\mathbf{y}_i \sim \mathcal{N}(\mathbf{x}_i, \sigma_y^2$), with $\mathbf{x}=\mathbf{Mz}$).
+A second `student' RNN was then fit to the data drawn from the teacher, and both recovered the true latent dynamical system, as well as the right level of stochasticity (Fig.~\ref{fig:1}\textbf{a}, bottom; Fig.~\ref{fig:1}\textbf{d}).

+We also verified that we can obtain covariance matrices $\Sigma_\mathbf{z}$ that are numerically close to the ground truth, for teacher networks with various levels of noise (Fig.~S\ref{fig:S_noise_comps}).
+When using the bootstrap proposal (i.e., sampling from the prior; $r = p(\mathbf{z}_t\mid\mathbf{z}_{t-1})$), or too few particles, the right level of stochasticity is not obtained, indicating that the use of multiple particles and a proposal that conditions on observed data is indeed beneficial.

-Given that neurons emit action potentials, which are commonly approximated as discrete events, we repeated the experiment with Poisson observations generated according to $\mathbf{y}_i \sim\mathsf{Pois}(\mathsf{softplus}(\mathbf{w}_i\mathbf{x}_i-\mathbf{b}_i))$.
+Given that neurons emit action potentials, which are commonly approximated as discrete events, we repeated the initial teacher-student experiment with Poisson observations generated according to $\mathbf{y}_i \sim\mathsf{Pois}(\mathsf{softplus}(\mathbf{w}_i\mathbf{x}_i-\mathbf{b}_i))$.
 The student RNN again recovers the oscillatory latent dynamics.
 Note that because of the affine transformation in the observation model, the inferred dynamics can be scaled and translated with respect to the teacher model.
 To verify that samples from our inferred model follow the same distribution as samples from the teacher model, we computed several statistics, which all show a close match (Fig.~\ref{fig:1}\textbf{e}; Fig.~S\ref{fig:S_pw}).